Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Resource Matching: The system checks available drivers, vehicles, locations, capacities, and schedules to identify optimal matches for incoming orders.

 Route Optimization: Algorithms create the most efficient routes by considering traffic patterns, delivery windows, vehicle restrictions, and customer preferences.
+Understanding what is route optimization at a fundamental level is critical to grasping how dispatch automation delivers value.

 Real-Time Adjustments: When situations change—urgent orders come in, traffic creates delays, or vehicles break down—the system recalculates assignments and routes automatically.